Bartow County, Georgia: History

 Bartow County was created from the Cherokee lands of the Cherokee County territory on December 3, 1832, and named Cass County, after General Lewis Cass (1782–1866), Secretary of War under President Andrew Jackson, Minister to France and Secretary of State under President James Buchanan, who was instrumental in the removal of Native Americans from the area.
-However, the county was renamed on December 6, 1861, in honor of Francis S. Bartow, because of Cass's support of the Union, even though Bartow never visited in the county, living 200 mi away near Savannah all of his life.
-Cass had supported the doctrine of popular sovereignty, the right of each state to determine its own laws independently of the Federal government, the platform of conservative Southerners who removed his name.
+However, the county was renamed on December 6, 1861, in honor of Francis S. Bartow, because of Cass's support of the Union, though Bartow never visited in the county, living 300 mi away near Savannah all of his life.
+Cass had supported the doctrine of popular sovereignty, the right of each state to determine its own laws independently of the federal government, the platform of conservative Southerners who removed his name.

-The American Civil War first entered Bartow County on April 12, 1862, in the form of "The Great Locomotive Chase": As a result of the Western & Atlantic Railroad’s (W&A RR) strategic war time value, Union soldiers boarded and stole a train named "The General".
+The Civil War first entered Bartow County on April 12, 1862, in the form of the Great Locomotive Chase.
+As a result of the Western & Atlantic Railroad’s (W&A RR) strategic war time value, Union soldiers boarded and stole a train named the General.
 Their plan was to take the stolen train north toward Chattanooga, Tennessee, destroying bridges, parts of the railroad, and telegraph lines along the way.

-The Raiders were unable to cause sufficient destruction to the railroad to make pursuit impossible, and William Fuller, the conductor of the stolen train, eventually caught up with the raiders just north of Ringgold Georgia.
+The raiders were unable to cause sufficient destruction to the railroad to make pursuit impossible, and William Fuller, the conductor of the stolen train, eventually caught up with them just north of Ringgold, Georgia.

 The first county seat was at Cassville.
-After the burning of the county courthouse and the Sherman Occupation, the seat moved to Cartersville, where it remains.
+After the burning of the county courthouse and the Sherman occupation, the seat moved to Cartersville, where it remains.

-Bartow County was profoundly affected by the Civil War: an estimated one out of three Bartow County soldiers died during the war as a result of wounds received, diseases caught, and, in one case, as a result of a train accident.
+Bartow County was profoundly affected by the Civil War; an estimated one of three Bartow County soldiers died during the war as a result of wounds received, diseases caught, and in one case, as a result of a train accident.
 At the end of the Civil War, many residents were financially insolvent, the county seat was "in ruins", the transportation networks were severely damaged, and the citizens were starving due to several consecutive years of crop failures.

-Prior to the Civil War, Bartow County's social order, and that of the South as a whole, was dominated by "a sense of white intra-class unity that rested upon a shared notion of racial supremacy."
-Post-Civil War, during Reconstruction, that world-view was challenged, creating a period of racial tension.
+Prior to the Civil War, Bartow County's social order, and that of the South as a whole, was dominated by "a sense of white intraclass unity that rested upon a shared notion of racial supremacy."
+After the war, during Reconstruction, that world view was challenged, creating a period of racial tension.
 When the state of Georgia allocated $200,000 to purchase and transport corn into North Georgia, local officials solely distributed the corn to white families.
-And when black families petitioned Bartow County for better educational and vocational opportunities, some local whites responded with violence, including but not limited to Ku Klux Klan activity.
+When black families petitioned Bartow County for better educational and vocational opportunities, some local whites responded with violence, including Ku Klux Klan activity.